-- 1.0.2 HEIW was established by the Health Education and Improvement Wales (Establishment and Constitution) Order 2017 (SI No. 913 (W. 224)).
-HEIW must ensure that all its activities are in exercise of those functions or other statutory functions that are conferred on it through directions issued by the Welsh Ministers. - 1.0.3 To fulfil this role, HEIW will work with all its partners and stakeholders in the best interests of the population of Wales.
+- 1.0.1 DHCW's principal role is to exercise such functions as the Welsh Ministers may direct in connection with: - the provision, design, management, development and delivery of digital platforms, systems and services; - the collection, analysis, use and dissemination of health service data; - the provision of advice and guidance to the Welsh Ministers about improving digital platforms, systems and services; - supporting bodies and persons identified in directions given by the Welsh Ministers to DHCW in relation to matters relevant to digital platforms, systems and services; and - any other matters so as to secure the provision or promotion of services under the NHS (Wales) Act 2006. - 1.0.2 DHCW was established by the Digital Health and Care Wales (Establishment and Membership) Order 2020 (SI No. 2020/1451 (W. 313)).
+DHCW must ensure that all its activities are in exercise of those functions or other statutory functions that are conferred on it through directions issued by the Welsh Ministers. - 1.0.3 To fulfil this role, DHCW will work with all its partners and stakeholders in the best interests of the population of Wales.

-1.1 Membership of Health Education and Improvement Wales Board
+1.1 Membership of Digital Health and Care Wales Board

-- 1.1.1 The membership of the HEIW Board shall be no more than 12 members comprising the Chair (appointed by the Cabinet Secretary for Health and Social Services), the Chief Executive and officer and non officer members.
-A Vice Chair may also be appointed by the Board from the existing Independent Board Members. - 1.1.2 For the purposes of these SOs, the members of the HEIW Board shall collectively be known as "the Board" or "Board members"; the officer and non-officer members (which will include the Chair) shall be referred to as Executive Directors and Independent Members respectively; and the Chief Officer and the Chief Finance Officer shall respectively be known as the Chief Executive and the Director of Corporate Services and Finance.
-All such members shall have full voting rights.
-There may also be Associate Members who do not have voting rights.
+- 1.1.1 The membership of the DHCW Board shall be no more than 15 members comprising the Chair, Vice-Chair and non-officer members (appointed by the Minister for Health and Social Services), Associate Members, the Chief Executive and officer members, all appointed in accordance with the Membership and Procedure Regulations. - 1.1.2 For the purposes of these SOs, the members of the DHCW Board shall collectively be known as "the Board" or "Board members"; the officer, non-officer members (which will include the Chair and Vice-Chair) shall be referred to as Executive Directors and Independent Members respectively; and the Chief Officer, Finance Officer and Clinical Officer shall respectively be known as the Chief Executive, the Director of Finance and the Medical Director.
+Officer and non-officer members shall have full voting rights Associate Members who do not have voting rights.